-The City's current structure does not allow for proper segregation of duties to assure adequate internal control over financial reporting.
-The Board should constantly be aware of this condition.
-Compensating controls that mitigate the related risks could be (or are) provided through appropriate oversight of the performance of these functions and review of the financial reports by individuals with knowledge of current operations and accounting principles.
+We recommend the City review their internal controls over the accounting functions to determine if additional procedures can be implemented that are cost effective.
+The Council should constantly be aware of this condition.
+Compensating controls that mitigate the related risks are provided through appropriate oversight of the performance of these functions and review of the financial reports by individuals with knowledge of current operations and accounting principles.